 The compensation of our chief executive officer is higher than the compensation of our other named executive officers.
 Our board of directors believes strong justification exists for the compensation of our chief executive officer because of our chief executive officer's breadth of executive and operating responsibilities for the Donegal Insurance Group over the past 28 years.
 The relationship between the compensation of our chief executive officer and the compensation of our other named executive officers also reflects the fact that we do not have a separate chief operating officer.
-In addition to the individual fulfillment by one of our named executive officers of such officer's duties, responsibilities and individual performance, the compensation committee also considers teamwork, development of junior employees for whom that named executive officer has primary responsibility, time in position, expenses and internal equity among our named executive officers and their ability to collaborate and communicate effectively with our other executive officers.
+In addition to the individual fulfillment by one of our named executive officers of such officer's duties, responsibilities and individual performance, the compensation committee also considers teamwork, development of junior employees for whom that named executive officer has primary responsibility, time in position, expenses and internal equity among our named executive officers.